 It is clear that Donald Trump is not a republican and his followers are not republicans, though many republicans have tagged along hoping for some benefit.
 Trumpism fits Luhmann’s description of a protest movement, a protest movement that has accidentally congealed around a xenophobic, sexist, mentally unstable demagogue.
 In the section on Protest Movements in Theory of Society, vol. 2, Luhmann writes,

-The rise rather than fall of protest movements probably has to do with the switch of society of functional differentiation.
+The rise rather than fall of protest movements probably has to do with the switch of society to functional differentiation.
 Following Talcott Parsons, we can assume that there is a link between greater differentiation and greater generalization of the symbolic basis, especially “values,” on which society seeks to formulate its unity.
 But what happens if generalized values can no longer be accommodated in differentiated society?
 If, although formulated and recognized, they are inadequately realized?
 It seems that social movements are in search of an answer to this problem, and that this answer takes the form of another paradox, finding expression in protest by society (and not just single actors or specific interests) against society. . . .